Prajwal1261/M1_BasicCalculator_Utility/1_Requirements/README.md

 ## What
 - This project gives many operations for the user to solve the problem quickly.
 ## When
-- It is portable and can be used whenever we want for arthmetic operations.
+- It is portable and can be used whenever we want for arithmetic operations.
 ## Where
 - In buisness, basic, and scientific are the three main categories in market today.
 ## How